A Short History of Ireland

 So Britain followed its policy of divide and rule and divided Ireland into two portions, Northern Ireland and Southern Ireland.

-Northern Ireland was about one fifth of the total area and Southern Ireland about four fifths of the total area.
 As per the Irish Act, Northern Ireland remains in the United Kingdom along with Great Britain.
-That is, nowadays, the United Kingdom means the United Kingdoms of England, Wales, Scotland and Northern Ireland, and Southern Ireland is a completely independent country.
+That is, nowadays, the United Kingdom means the United Kingdoms of England, Wales, Scotland and Northern Ireland.

-Ireland is a damp country, saucer-like: the border portions are up and the middle portion is low.
+Ireland is a damp country, saucer-like.
+The border portions are up and the middle portion is low.

-The main crop is potato; potato is the staple food.
-People eat potato, sweet potato, porridge, custard, etc. But the country is not industrially developed, and agriculturally also it is not developed much.
-Although this divided island, this truncated Ireland, got independence, Ireland is not yet united.
+The main crop is potato and is the staple food.
+People eat potato, sweet potato, porridge, custard, etc.

 Northern Ireland, which remained part of the United Kingdom, with Great Britain, is now known as Northern Ireland or Ulster, and has its capital at Belfast.